spencer-brooks/spencer-brooks.github.io/index.md

 _**From nationally acclaimed mathematics educator Faye Ruopp**: I am delighted to recommend Spencer Brooks as a high school mathematics tutor.
 I was the mathematics coach in the school he taught after he graduated from Williams College as a math major.
 I have consulted with dozens of schools in MA, and I rarely see teachers with such strength in their mathematical backgrounds.
 In the lessons I have observed Spencer teach, **I have found him to be thoughtful and insightful, managing to attract even the most reluctant learners.
 It is clear that he spends hours to prepare, constantly considering the learners of varied backgrounds in front of him.** Students love working with him, and often seek him out for help.
 Moreover, he can challenge the most advanced students while simultaneously thinking of the needs of those he anticipates will struggle. **He cares deeply about each of his individual students, and he makes a supreme effort to get to know them and figure out what makes them “tick.”**  For these reasons, I would highly recommend him as a tutor for any high school student, both for those who need enrichment and those who need reinforcement._

+---

+## My Approach

-I am currently accepting new students for Summer 2024 (July-August).
-In late July, I will open my schedule for new students in September-December.
+I am currently accepting new students for Fall 2024 (September-December).
 Please email me if you would like to inquire about tutoring.

 Email: [spencer.brooks0119@gmail.com](mailto:spencer.brooks0119@gmail.com)